 It’s important to stay organized.
 You can develop your own storage system, or look for inspiration from around the web.
 YouTube is a great resource for inventory storage systems.
-Check out this video from Empty Hanger for one example of an at-home storage system, or this video from Jenna Jade for another example of a low-cost system you can implement in a small storage space.
+Check out this video from Jenna Jade for an example of a low-cost system you can implement in a small storage space.

 3. Shipping inventory

 When a customer makes a purchase, your ecommerce software will notify you.
 Then it’s time to package and ship the order.

 Keep shipping materials on hand.
 Stock up on poly mailers, boxes, tissue paper, plastic apparel sleeves and packing tape.

 To save time at the post office, purchase a scale and shipping label printer.
 Look for fulfillment tools that integrate with your ecommerce software to import orders and print labels in bulk, and automatically send customers shipping notifications and tracking information.

 How to set prices for your online boutique